singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 $ git commit -m 'First commit'
 ```

-#### 2. Push to GitHub.
+#### 3. Push to GitHub.
 The final task before we're done setting up and ready for Netlify, is to use the push command with git, as in the following line in Terminal/Command prompt:
 ```
 $ git push -u origin master
 ```
 Once it's done uploading the files (pushing them to GitHub), take a look at the repository online to check if everything looks correct.

-It's time to connect with Netlify.
+If you're happy with the result, it's time to connect with Netlify.

 ### **Connect to Netlify**
-We're ready to start a new project at Netlify's to host our Pelican Netlify CMS template.
+We're ready to start a new project at Netlify's to host our Hexo Netlify CMS template.

 If you haven't made one already, create an account and login at [Netlify](https://www.netlify.com/).